FORD VP CALLS FOR INTEGRATED PUSH TOWARD

-Cischke also reiterated Fords commitment to produce 250,000 hybrids by 2010, including offering hybrids on half of all Ford, Lincoln and Mercury models.
+Cischke also reiterated Ford’s commitment to producing 250,000 hybrids by 2010, including offering hybrids on half of all Ford, Lincoln and Mercury models.

-Advocating an integrated approach between government and industry stakeholders, Cischke called for an expanded role for federal and state government, including tax credit’s for research and development and tax incentives for consumers and businesses to utilize renewable fuels.
+Advocating an integrated approach between government and industry stakeholders, Cischke called for an expanded role for federal and state governments, including a tax credit for research and development and tax incentives for consumers and businesses to utilize renewable fuels.

 “We fully support government incentives to encourage and accelerate this investment,” she said.